Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 when the shared volume is in read-only mode.

 Needless to say, the volume you test must be configured as read-only.
-This can be achieved by for instance setting *rolist* in afp.conf.
+This can be achieved by for instance setting *read only = yes* in afp.conf.

     [test volume]
     path = /my/path
     volume name = test_volume
-    rolist = myuser
+    read only = yes

 The tests expect there to be at least two files and one directory in the read-only shared volume.